vercel/ncc/readme.md

 ## Caveats

 - Files / assets are relocated based on a static evaluator.
-Dynamic non-statically analyzable asset loads may not work out.
+Dynamic non-statically analyzable asset loads may not work out correctly.
 - Dynamic requires are inlined only so far as they are statically analyzable.
 There may be ways to improve this as discussed in https://github.com/zeit/ncc/issues/41.